MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 ## View Analysis

 The results of running the analysis command in the previous section can be viewed in a [SARIF](https://codeql.github.com/docs/codeql-overview/codeql-glossary/#sarif-file) file format.
-Details regarding SARIF output can be found at [SARIF Overview](https://codeql.github.com/docs/codeql-cli/sarif-output/#sarif-output).
+Details regarding SARIF output can be found at [SARIF Output](https://codeql.github.com/docs/codeql-cli/sarif-output/).
+Information on the SARIF Standard is available at [OASIS Static Analysis Results Interchange Format (SARIF)](https://github.com/oasis-tcs/sarif-spec).

 The SARIF file contains a **result** section for each query that was run and includes details regarding the completed analysis.
 For example, if the query found a vulnerability, the SARIF file will include details as to what the vulnerability is and where it found the defect.
 If no vulnerabilities are found, the results section will be blank.